You may work with a number of companies or professionals when buying, selling or building a home such as:

 Mortgage Brokers and Associates: Mortgage Brokers act as intermediaries between borrowers and lenders.
 Mortgage brokers do not lend money.
 They shop around to different lenders on the borrower’s behalf to search out and negotiate mortgage terms and rates.

 Home Inspectors: A home inspector assesses the condition of a home.
-Inspectors might preform a visual inspection of the structure and major systems of a home including electrical and plumbing and other parts of the home depending on what your contract with the home inspector includes.
+Inspectors might perform a visual inspection of the structure and major systems of a home including electrical and plumbing and other parts of the home depending on what your contract with the home inspector includes.
 An inspection does not provide a guarantee or warranty, but can help you make an informed decision when buying a home.

 Real Estate Appraisers: Real estate appraisers can help determine the value of a home by providing an impartial opinion after conducting a full analysis and evaluation of the property.
 To determine the value of a property, appraisers consider a number of factors such as the value of other properties in the area, zoning laws, market trends, interest rates, tax rates, etc.